From: etaonsh

 > Not really.
 In European and North

-"informal".
+> listed in dictionaries as"informal".
 Unless one were to write

-> for "thought" and "do" (hmm) for
+> for "thought" and "do" (hmm) for"dough" it seems rather lazy and

-> pointless to write that one word
+> pointless to write that one wordinformally.

-A significant token of a bigger
+>A significant token of a bigger

 > > > >such that this very

-> > >
+> > >saying is rubbish.

 > >> Only because what you are